Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 ...     document_topic_distributions, columns=topic_names, index=video_ids)
 ```

 The index of `document_topic_distributions` refers to the previously compiled list of video IDs.
-It enables it to conveniently retrieve the topic mixture for a specific document.
+It enables us to conveniently retrieve the topic mixture for a specific document.
 For example, to list the 10 most likely topics for video `RuntXwPvvaE`, we write:

 ```python
 >>> document_topic_distributions.loc['RuntXwPvvaE'].sort_values(ascending=False).head(10)